-A Message from Most Reverend Nelson J. Pérez, Archbishop of Philadelphia and Most Reverend Timothy C. Senior, Auxiliary Bishop of Philadelphia and Rector of Saint Charles Borromeo Seminary
+A Message from Most Reverend Nelson J. Pérez, Archbishop of Philadelphia and Most Reverend Timothy C. Senior, Auxiliary Bishop of Philadelphia and Chancellor of Saint Charles Borromeo Seminary

 Dear Friends in Christ,